Updated: Nov 6

 Instead of looking for an alternative to replace it (microeconomics), we should try to imagine an economic theory to transcend its limitations….
 (Leijonhufvud 2004)

 If you are ready for an alternative that transcends the limitations of single interest theory (SIT) in microeconomics, you are ready for the new dual interest theory (DIT) in metaeconomics, as presented with many applications in:

 Lynne, Gary D. 2020.
 Metaeconomics: Tempering Excessive Greed.
-Palgrave Advances in Behavioral Economics, John Tomer, ed.
+Palgrave Advances in Behavioral Economics.
 New York: Palgrave Macmillan.

 And, if you need more in terms of sufficient reason to try it, see the section below titled What are the Limitations of Single Interest Theory (SIT) in Microeconomics?

 Also, if you want to go deep right away, into how Dual Interest Theory (DIT) works, see What is Dual Interest Theory?

 Palgrave Macmillan: https://www.palgrave.com/us/book/9783030506001#aboutBook

 SpringerLink (if you are associated with a University, or other entity with a SpringerLink subscription, it is available for free download at): https://link.springer.com/search?query=Metaeconomics